cerner/terra-core/packages/terra-list/docs/guides/SingleSelectList.md

     );
   }
 ```
-Next we need to set up our metaData object with our key value, and attach the "onSelect" to our handler.
+Next we need to set up our `metaData` object with our key value, and attach the `onSelect` to our handler.
 ```jsx
   createListItem(itemData) {
     return (